Editor’s Note: New York by Rail updated this past blog experience to include current information.

-Throughout the year, Walkway Over the Hudson hosts multiple events.
-One popular event occurring in 2022 is Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
-The next Walkway at Night takes place on April 22, 2022, from 8 p.m. to 9:30 p.m.
-There will be 11 Walkway at Night events in 2022.
+Throughout the year, Walkway Over the Hudson hosts various events, including the popular Walkway at Night, which offers the opportunity to enjoy the starry night sky and the lights of the Mid-Hudson Bridge.
+On November 26, a Holiday Celebration with Santa will be held from 11:00 a.m. to 3:00 p.m.

 Walking down the steps towards track 2, the 8:15 p.m. train to Penn Station blared its horn as the conductor shouted for tickets.
 I boarded the train, reclined my seat and reflected on the day behind me.
 The Greater Walkway Experience was truly unlike anything I’ve ever encountered.
 I can’t wait to visit it again sometime soon.

-Amtrak’s Empire Service, Maple Leaf, Adirondack and Ethan Allen Express lines service the Poughkeepsie Station; an hour and a half ride from Penn Station, and a one-hour ride from Albany-Rensselaer Station.
-The cost is $54 for a round-trip ticket with sufficient advance purchase but the price can vary.
+Amtrak’s Empire Service, Maple Leaf, Adirondack and Ethan Allen Express lines service the Poughkeepsie Station (POU); an hour and a half ride from Penn Station, and a one-hour ride from Albany-Rensselaer Station.
+The cost is around $50 for a round-trip ticket with sufficient advance purchase but the price can vary.
 Free WiFi is available and you can bring small dogs, but there are restrictions and reservations are needed.
 A collapsed, small-wheeled, folding bicycle may be allowed on trains if smaller than 34″x 15″ x 48″.
 Additionally, guests can roll their bikes on the train thanks to Amtrak’s new carry-on bicycle service on the Empire Service and Maple Leaf trains.
 It allows bicyclists to roll their bike onto the passenger coach and hang it on the bike rack – no box or bag is required.